WORKING IN SWITZERLAND AFTER BREXIT

 If you follow the rule above you can stay for 20 days after your course ends (assuming it’s a 70 day course) with no issue.

-You can also apply for student Visas and permits that allow you to train and also do some part-time work.
-This is an area that we are consulting the authorities about – so get in touch for the latest news.
+This is an area that we are constantly consulting the authorities about and following the changes – so get in touch for the latest news.

 WHAT ARE THE RULES ON WORK PERMITS FOR NON-EU CITIZENS?